aurimaskarvelis/bulk-test-google-lighthouse/README.md

 You can automate the process by using cloud hosting services such as Heroku or DigitalOcean, and schedule regular tests to run automatically.

 ## Learn More
-To learn more about how this script was created and how it can help you improve your website's SEO, check out our Medium article: ["Automating SEO Maintenance with Lighthouse and Chrome-Launcher: A Step-by-Step Guide"](https://medium.com/@aurimas.karvelis01/automating-seo-maintenance-with-lighthouse-and-chrome-launcher-a-step-by-step-guide-1c53ac6003a3)
+To learn more about how this script was created and how it can help you improve your website's SEO, check out my Medium article: ["Automating SEO Maintenance with Lighthouse and Chrome-Launcher: A Step-by-Step Guide"](https://medium.com/@aurimas.karvelis01/automating-seo-maintenance-with-lighthouse-and-chrome-launcher-a-step-by-step-guide-1c53ac6003a3)